kennysmithed/oels2023/oels_practical_wk8.md

 To implement your own experiment, you need to figure out what plugin(s) you need for picture selection and phoneme categorization trials (think about the stimulus and the response), then look at [the documentation](https://www.jspsych.org/7.3/plugins/list-of-plugins/) for that plugin to see how to use it and/or edit previous bits of code you have written that do something similar. **I would recommend starting with the phoneme categorization trials**, since they are simpler than the picture selection trials - the picture selection trials involve buttons with pictures rather than text, which we haven't shown you yet, so unless you want to dig deep in the jsPsych documentation you should just try to implement a simple text-only buttons version of the experiment and then look at our implementation to see how to get buttons with images instead of text.

-In our implementation, the images and sound files you see (in random order) in the picture selection phase are:
+In our implementation, the sound files and images you encounter (in random order) in the picture selection phase are:

 - `picture_selection_sounds/fresh_dill_man.mp3`, paired with  `picture_selection_images/fresh_dill.jpg` and `picture_selection_images/dry_dill.jpg`
 - `picture_selection_sounds/orange_telephone.mp3`, paired with  `picture_selection_images/orange_telephone.jpg` and `picture_selection_images/black_telephone.jpg`